loganriebel/agentic-outbound-pipeline/README.md

 **Stage 3 — Email sender** ([`email_sender.py`](email_sender.py))

 Reads the CSV, finds every row with a blank `Contacted?` and a valid email address, renders the template with the owner's name and business, sends via SMTP, then marks each row as contacted before moving to the next.
-If a send fails, it skips that row and logs it — doesn't mark it contacted.
+If a send fails, it skips that row and logs it.
+The agent doesn't mark it as contacted.

 The template ([`templates/cold_email.txt`](templates/cold_email.txt)) uses Jinja2 variables so the UTM link is auto-slugified per business.